R package umap provides an interface to uniform manifold

 via a configuration object and via explicit arguments in the

-function call.
+umap function call.
 The default configuration is accessible

-as object umap.defaults
+as object umap.defaults.

 ## umap configuration parameters